Judge: Man convicted in cold case is innocent

 Ainsworth has handled several cases for The Exoneration Project, a clinic at the University of Chicago's law school.
 He described Illinois as "an epicenter for wrongful convictions" and called for reform, including stronger police oversight.

+Two big changes in the law were enacted after McCullough was convicted in 2012.

+In 2015, it became a prosecutor's ethical duty to point out wrongful convictions and do something about them.
+This resulted in a report by a new prosecutor outlining why McCullough couldn't have committed the crime.
+And in 2016, the law was changed to allow expert testimony, such as that offered in court last week by an eyewitness identification expert.

-For Maria's surviving siblings, now in their 60s, it was another in a series of painful days in a case long marred by missteps and false hopes.
+For Maria's surviving siblings, now in their 60s, Wednesday's ruling was another in a series of painful days in a case long marred by missteps and false hopes.
 They had been convinced that McCullough was the killer and now believe a grave injustice is allowing him to get away with their sister's murder.

 "It's been horrid, more horrid than when she was taken," Maria's sister, Patricia Quinn, said last week outside the courtroom.
 "At this point we just want to stand up and shout for all it's worth."
 Her brother, Chuck, grew so disheartened he stopped attending the court hearings.